mann107/bibliotheca/README.md

 ###An Explanation

-Bibliotheca is a vast online library which contains resources for different courses following the ontario grade 12 curriculum.
+Bibliotheca is a vast online library which contains resources for different courses following the Ontario grade 12 curriculum.

 > Bibliotheca's website created by **Manraj Mann** who also dabbles in the main library

 > Bibliotheca's main library created by **Tegvir Singh** who devotes his time trying to help others

-A University version of Bibliotheca could be made available in the near future, it would be created by the same people (unless you would like to help...)
+A University version of Bibliotheca could be made available shortly, it would be created by the same people (unless you would like to help...)

 ###The main purpose of bibliotheca
 - Help others succeed in their educational journeys